OfficeDev/office-js-docs-pr/docs/outlook/autolaunch-store-options.md

 Similarly, when an existing add-in is updated to event-based functionality, the admin sees an "Update Pending" status on the add-in.
 The updated add-in is deployed only if the admin consents to the changes noted in the **App Permissions and Capabilities** section, including the set of events where the add-in can automatically activate.

-Each time you add any new `LaunchEvent Type` to your add-in, admins will see the update flow in the admin portal and need to provide consent for additional events.
+Each time you add any new even-based activation function to your add-in, admins will see the update flow in the admin portal and need to provide consent for additional events.

 ![The "Updates" flow when deploying an updated app.](../images/outlook-deploy-update-flow.png)